Ex-Northamptonshire Police officer admits misconduct in public office

 The force said he was only able to make contact with five of the women because he was a police officer.

-Police investigators said a two-year inquiry found examples of contact by phone, text or social media, but none of the cases had developed into a sexual relationship.
+Investigators said a two-year inquiry found examples of contact by phone, text or social media, but none of the cases had developed into a sexual relationship.

 After Farquhar admitted the charges on Monday, Ms Swann said: "These were vulnerable women who were coming for help and instead he abused his position and started to make unwanted contact.